A daughter of the diaspora, Venezuelan Arawak, West African, Indian; born in the Caribbean living currently between New

 A daughter of the diaspora, Afro Caribbean, Venezuelan Arawak, Indian and Scottish, hailing from Trinidad and living between Toronto & New York.
 Kim Katrin Milan is an award winning internationally acclaimed educator, writer & artist.

-Since 2012, Kim has spoken at over 30 universities throughout Canada and the US to thousands of students, community members & educators.
+Since 2012, Kim has spoken at dozens of universities throughout Canada and the US to thousands of students, community members & educators.
 From Ivy League institutions including Princeton, Dartmouth to Canadian schools like McGill & Mount Allison.
 Kim has opened for the cultural scholar Cornel West at UC Davis, delivered the keynote address at HBCU's Morehouse & Spelman's first Pride and was a beloved panelist at Amber Rose’s first Slutwalk.
 A passionate and detailed, she is dedicated to inclusivity and invested in peaking a sense curiousity and empathy in her audience.
 A public researcher, consultant and human rights educator, she shares over 100 unique resources and presentations online, and has delivered hundreds of workshops & trainings around intersectional issues including race, ability & gender.
 As a social entrepreneur, she speaks to diverse women about the opportunities and challenges for women in business and leadership roles.
 With great openness she welcomes difficult conversations hosting community dialogues and sharing practical strategies around ‘Rape Culture & Consent’, ‘Queer & Trans Allyship’ and ‘Anti-Racism & Equity’.

 She has hosted events for the United Nations, acted as the Grand Marshall for Hudson, NY Pride, and hosted the opening night Black Lives Matter panel at the Art Gallery Of Toronto and the opening of Toronto's first Basquiat retrospective.